Hani311/LetsLink/README.md

 * Create group chats related to the events.
 * Authurize and authenticate login using firebase Database.
 * Add friends and set up a profile.
-* A map available to show the events for the users, each event on the map can be clicked and a popup window will desplay the event infomation and a join button.
+* A map available to show the events for the users, each event on the map can be clicked and a popup window will display the event infomation and a join button.
 * Login to facebook and be able to share